zeticous/main/docs/DeveloperGuide.md

 * can save `UserPref` objects in json format and read it back.
 * can save the Task Manager data in xml format and read it back.
+* It stores relevant date object as a string which will be parsed by `DateTimeUtil.dateTimeParse`.

 ### 2.6.
 Common classes